 How to make decisions in freehold management companies

-Making board decisions
+Making board decisions in a freehold management company

 Decisions of the board of directors should be taken collectively, most commonly at meetings.
 Unless your company’s articles say otherwise, to hold a valid board meeting you should follow the steps set out in this checklist for passing a board resolution.
 For more detailed guidance on how to hold board meetings, see our Q&A guidance.